Lumber Liquidators Class Action Lawsuit

 On March 1, 2015, 60 Minutes aired an investigation into claims that Lumber Liquidators was selling laminate flooring containing illegal and potentially dangerous levels of the chemical Formaldehyde.
 The investigation revealed that flooring had been falsely labeled as compliant with the California Air Resources Board’s (CARB’s) limits for formaldehyde emissions.
 As a result of this misrepresentation, numerous class action lawsuits have been filed nationwide.
-On April 2, 2015, the Law Offices of Peter G. Angelos, P.C., filed a Class Action Complaint seeking to represent Marylanders who were misled into purchasing laminate flooring from Lumber Liquidators containing formaldehyde above the CARB limits.
+On April 2, 2015, Peter G. Angelos, P.C., filed a Class Action Complaint seeking to represent Marylanders who were misled into purchasing laminate flooring from Lumber Liquidators containing formaldehyde above the CARB limits.

 Lumber Liquidators is one of the nations largest specialty retailors of hardwood and laminate flooring.
 Offering over 300 varieties of flooring for consumer purchase, the company sources directly from mills and manufacturers, claiming to cut out the distributors to provide low prices.
 Investigations into the company revealed that its Chinese suppliers manufactured laminate flooring with high levels of formaldehyde in order to cut costs.

 Commonly known as methanol, formaldehyde is a colorless and naturally occurring organic compound used in construction and manufacturing materials.
 The substance can be found in walls, flooring, synthetic fabric, paneling, plywood and particleboard.
 Formaldehyde is designated as a known human carcinogen by the World Health Organization (WHO) and the National Toxicology Program.
 The compound has a high toxicity and volatility to humans, and exposure can cause both short and long term health effects.
 Symptoms of exposure to formaldehyde include, but are not limited to: